 What is CSR?
 Search online for other companies that have recently announced CSR initiatives.
 Who are they and what are they up to?

-Check out the “Related Links” tab in the toolbar accompanying this story to explore Apple’s commitment to the environment.
-Is it genuine?
+Do some research.
+Is Apple’s commitment to the environment genuine?
 How deeply rooted is it in the company’s business approach?
 Why do we even need sustainable practices at all?

 Do you agree with Jessica Ainslie’s comment that “Teenagers need to constantly be reminded that their power is limitless?”
 Why or why not?